 Today, Collazo is happy with his new life.

-“I set goals for myself……to start walking and eventually start weightlifting again after getting clearance from Dr. Romanelli.
-I don’t eat junk food any longer, fried foods are out as well as all the other unhealthy stuff, and I’m sticking to my weight loss management plan,” Collazo said.
+“I set goals for myself to start walking and eventually start weightlifting again after getting clearance from Dr. Romanelli.
+I don’t eat junk food any longer, fried foods are out as well as all the other unhealthy stuff.
+I’m sticking to my weight loss management plan,” Collazo said.

-“I have no more health issues.
-I’m off medicine for high blood pressure and diabetes.
-Losing the weight also helped relieve the pressure on my bulging disc and helped with my neuropathy.
-I’m at a good weight and maintaining thanks to exercise and healthy eating.
-I did gain some weight and am now 210 pounds.
+“I did gain some weight and am now 210 pounds.
 But the weight gain is attributed to muscle mass after weightlifting again,” he added.